abenz1267/walker-wiki/providers.md

 - `windows`
 - `bookmarks`

-This modular design allows you to only install what you want, without bloating up your system with other things.
+This modular design allows you to only install what you want, without bloating up your system with every provider.
+There is also an `all` package avaliable with every provider except for `nirisessions`.

 By default, Walker provides many preconfigured prefixes for these providers out-of-the-box.
 Please refer to the default config.